TheShadowKing19/Betting-market-analysis-platform/README.md

 > [!WARNING]
 > Make sure the `config.yaml` file is in the same directory as `main.py`.
 The script requires this file to function properly.

+### Power Bi reports
+Power Bi reports are located in `Report.pbix`.
+To access them, just open the file in Power Bi Desktop app on your computer.

 ## Contributing

 This project is completed and doesn't accept any contributing.